 Blocking time for anything I want to accomplish–including leisure activities–has given me a better understanding of how I spend my time.
 Even improving my perception of time has reduced how much stress I feel and how much time I spend feeling overwhelmed.

 - Sit down with your calendar once per week and plan the week—Block time for everything you want to accomplish, including self-care routines and free time.

 - Try tracking your time using time-tracking software or a notepad.
 Keeping track of how you spend your time each day most likely will help you see where you are wasting too much time on unimportant activities and allow you to reallocate that time to write or do something else contributing to your goals.

 4. Set Your Email Auto-Responder or Delegate Your Inbox

 I have been working as a virtual assistant with the best-selling author and speaker, Jenni Schaefer, since early 2016.
 Jenni has released three books, and last year she signed a new book deal with Houghton Mifflin Harcourt.
-While she focused on hitting her book-writing deadlines, she turned on an automatic email response letting people know that she is focusing on writing and not checking email as often.
+While she focused on hitting her book-writing deadlines, she turned on an automatic email response letting people know that she focused on writing and not checking email as often.
 She added a line letting recipients know that if it was time-sensitive, they could email me, her assistant, instead.
 She equipped me with responses to common inquiries, and I touched base with her as needed with a summary of questions requiring her input.
-I became a buffer for Jenni, allowing her the deep focus-time to write without worrying about something important falling through the cracks.
+I became a buffer for Jenni, allowing deep focus time to write without worrying about something important falling through the cracks.

 Another option to help you block out interruptions is to delegate your inbox altogether.
 If you use Gmail or Outlook, it’s possible to set up a delegated inbox allowing your virtual assistant to check your email without giving over your main login information.
 The person you delegate can flag important messages for you, delete junk mail, and file away emails that don’t need your attention.

 Small Changes Can Make a Big Difference